 (A) Practical Safeguarding.
 The purpose of this Code is the practical safeguarding of persons and property from hazards arising from the use of electricity.
 This Code is not intended as a design specification or an instruction manual for untrained persons.

-B) Adequacy.
-This Code contains provisions considered necessary for safety.
-Compliance therewith and proper maintenance results in an installation that is essentially free from hazard but not necessarily efficient, convenient, or adequate for good service or future expansion of electrical use.
+(B) Adequacy.
+This Code contains provisions that are considered necessary for safety.
+Compliance therewith and proper maintenance result in an installation that is essentially free from hazard but not necessarily efficient, convenient, or adequate for good service or future expansion of electrical use.

-FPN: Hazards often occur because of overloading of wiring systems by methods or usage not in conformity with this Code.
+Informational Note: Hazards often occur because of overloading of wiring systems by methods or usage not in conformity with this Code.
 This occurs because initial wiring did not provide for increases in the use of electricity.
-An initial adequate installation and reasonable provisions for system changes provide for increase in the use of electricity.
+An initial adequate installation and reasonable provisions for system changes provide for future increases in the use of electricity.

-(D) Relation to Other International Standards.
-The requirements in this Code address the fundamental principles of protection for safety contained in Section 131 of International Electrotechnical Commission Standard 60364-1, Electrical Installation of Buildings.
+(C) Relation to Other International Standards.
+The requirements in this Code address the fundamental principles of protection for safety contained in Section 131 of International Electrotechnical Commission Standard 60364-1, Electrical Installations of Buildings.

-FPN: IEC 60364-, Section 131, contains fundamental principles of protection for safety that encompass protection against electric shock, protection against thermal effects, protection against overcurrent, protection against fault currents, and protection against overvoltage.
+Informational Note: IEC 60364-1, Section 131, contains fundamental principles of protection for safety that encompass protection against electric shock, protection against thermal effects, protection against overcurrent, protection against fault currents, and protection against overvoltage.
 All of these potential hazards are addressed by the requirements in this Code.

 Look Closely at Section (B) Adequacy it reads as follows: "Compliance therewith and proper maintenance results in an installation that is essentially free from hazard but not necessarily efficient, convenient, or adequate for good service or future expansion of electric use."